logicielsjpb/middleman-react-sample/README.md

 This is a sample project that integrates React in a middleman site.

+Created from Middleman React Example by Sean Eshbaugh (https://github.com/seaneshbaugh/middleman-react-example.git)

 Required files for new middleman-react projects:
 * .babelrc